luteron6/heatpress-timer/JOURNAL.md

 f.close()
 ```
 And it worked!
 Then I went to the IP address that was in the top of the PuTTY window, and there was the [REPL](https://learn.adafruit.com/welcome-to-circuitpython/the-repl)!

+## Day 10 - ~11:30 last night (3 hours)
+Yesterday was crazy, so I didn't find time to work on this project until last night.
+I stayed up until about 11:30, and didn't have enough energy to write this journal.
+So here I am today, at ~10:45 writing last night's journal.
+Anyway, I soldered the XIAO to the PCB (SMD-style), and I wired up the buzzer and one of the switches.
+Unfortunately, the XIAO pad on my PCB wasn't connected to the pad on the buzzer (even though the pad was there), because the net tag in KiCAD was overlapping too much.
+I fixed all the problems and pushed all the changes to this repo (even the gerber files).

+I also had to troubleshoot my code, because it used some wrong libraries and logic.
+I also don't have the screen yet so I can't test that.
+But I got the buttons and the buzzer working!
+My case dimensions were also off, so I had to change some of the dimensions.
+I reprinted the case and it should be good now.